mosaaleb/edoc/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](issues/).

 ## Coming Features
 - [ ] Doctor profile page listing all reviews left by patients.
-- [ ] Consuming doctor likes from back-end api.
+- [ ] Consuming doctor likes from back-end API.

-**Do you have specific feature in mind?**
+**Do you have a specific feature in mind?**
 Please [Submit](https://github.com/mosaaleb/edoc/labels/enhancement) it.

 ## Acknowledgments